sdmitrovic/ISARA-website/project/Contributing.md

 (e) I, or my employer, grant all recipients of this software a
     perpetual, worldwide, non-exclusive, no-charge, royalty-free,
     irrevocable copyright licence to reproduce, modify, prepare derivative works of, publicly display, publicly perform, sub-licence, and distribute this contribution and such modifications and derivative works consistent with this project or the licence(s) involved or other appropriate open source licence(s) specified by the project and approved by the [Open Source Initiative (OSI)](http://www.opensource.org/), for
-    code.
+    code, or other appropriate [Creative
+    Commons](http://creativecommons.org/) licence(s) specified by the
+    project, for documentation.

 (f) If I become aware of anything that would make any of the above
-    inaccurate, in any way, I will let the UK Met Office know as soon as I become aware.
+    inaccurate, in any way, I will let {{ site.email }} know as soon as I become aware.

-(The {{ site.project_name }} Contributor Licence Agreement and
+(The {{ site.software_name }} Contributor Licence Agreement and
-Certificate of Origin is inspired by the FCM Contributor Licence Agreement and Certificate of Origin which was, in turn, inspired by the Certificate of Origin used by Enyo and the Linux Kernel.)
+Certificate of Origin is inspired by the UK Met Office FCM Contributor Licence Agreement and Certificate of Origin which was, in turn, inspired by the Certificate of Origin used by Enyo and the Linux Kernel.)